GIP-RECIA/recia-uPortal-adds/README.md

 - bean for jsp invoker, to be able to process user attributes, mainly for xiti init.
 - bean for custom Guest username selector : feature of uPortal to use multi guest depending on serverName.
 - bean to customize CAS login URL (Adding a token to avoid direct auth on CAS without passing by the portal)
+- beans of a custom LdapPersonAttributeDao of the person-directory lib, to be able to customize LDAP Person Attributes by adding new attributes computed from others